Claremont McKenna College

 CMC competes in the NCAA Division III's Southern California Intercollegiate Athletic Conference (SCIAC) conference in a joint athletic program with Harvey Mudd College and Scripps College.
+Notable alumni include prominent politicians and financiers such as Henry Kravis, a significant benefactor of CMC.

 History

 Early history

-Claremont McKenna College was founded as Claremont Men's College in September 1946 with a founding class of 86 students and seven faculty.
-Many of its first students were war veterans of World War II attending college on the G.I.
+Known as Claremont Men’s College at its founding in September 1946, CMC began with seven faculty and an incoming class of 86 students, many of whom were World War II veterans attending college on the G.I.
 Bill.
 Claremont Men's College was the third Claremont College, following Pomona College and Scripps College.
-CMC founded with the mission to foster leadership in its students in the fields of government, economics, and international affairs.
 The college's motto is "Crescit cum commercio civitas", or "Civilization prospers with commerce".

-Coeducation issues
+Coeducation

-Following a national trend toward coeducation among colleges such as Yale, Williams, Amherst and Dartmouth, Claremont Men's College faced compelling arguments to admit women in the 1970s.
-With support from students represented by the Associated Students of Claremont's Men College, the trustees of the college voted to admit women to CMC with a two-thirds vote.
-A year later, in 1976 Claremont Men's College admitted the first women to their freshman class.
-Jack Stark, the president of Claremont Men's College during this transition, would later say the admission of women was the college's most important moment.
+In 1975, CMC trustees voted to admit women in a two-thirds vote supported by students representing the Associated Students of Claremont Men’s College; the first women admitted to CMC joined in 1976.
+The move followed a national trend toward coeducation among peer schools.
+CMC president Jack Stark, who led the college during the transition, considered it CMC’s most important moment.
 The women of the earliest classes of CMC are known as "Pioneers" and graduated with degrees that still bore the "Claremont's Mens College" moniker.
-It wasn't until 1981 that the college was renamed Claremont McKenna College after Donald McKenna, a founding trustee.
+In 1981, CMC was renamed Claremont McKenna College in honor of founding trustee Donald McKenna.

-In November 1989, a father of a CMC student hired a stripper to perform in the college's dining hall, sparking protests among some students.
-Then-president Jack Stark told The New York Times he did not wish to comment on "whether [the incident] was or was not degrading to women".
+In November 1989, the father of a CMC student hired a stripper to perform in the college’s dining hall, sparking protests among some students.
+Then-CMC president Jack Stark told The New York Times that he did not wish to comment on “whether [the incident] was or was not degrading to women”.